tpwo/pyzet/README.md

 * Even simpler approach to Zettelkasten\
   <https://gsilvapt.me/posts/poor-man-zettel/>

-* Simple, Non-Commercial, Open Source Notes, a great video about tools to do note taking\
+* *Simple, Non-Commercial, Open Source Notes*, a great video about tools to do note-taking\
   <https://youtu.be/XRpHIa-2XCE>